-- Quakers and Immigration (globally and in the U.S.), maybe partnering with another unit like Human Rights (contact Steve Angell, [angelst@earlham.edu](mailto:angelst@earlham.edu)); - "Contemplation and Action" (contact Margaret Benefiel, [mbenefiel@executivesoul.com](mailto:mbenefiel@executivesoul.com)); - A panel discussion responding to Harold Weaver's Race, Systemic Violence, and Retrospective Justice: An African American Quaker Scholar-Activist Challenges Conventional Narratives (contact: Tracey Elaine Hucks, [thucks@hds.harvard.edu](mailto:thucks@hds.harvard.edu)) - Quaker responses to the conflict in Israel/Palestine (contact: Brian Blackmore, [BBlackmore@afsc.org](mailto:BBlackmore@afsc.org)) - the evolution of Quaker identities as abolitionists in the 20th and 21st centuries (contact: Brian Blackmore, [BBlackmore@afsc.org](mailto:BBlackmore@afsc.org)) - A panel related to Creation Care and Climate Justice, possibly in relation to Howard Thurman or Quaker Faith and Practice.
-Possible cosponsorship with the ecology unit (contact: Felicity Kelcourse, [fkelcourse@cts.edu](mailto:fkelcourse@cts.edu)).
+- Something with contemplative studies, maybe on affirmative mysticism or "contemplation and action" (contact Margaret Benefiel, mbenefiel@executivesoul.com); - a panel on "Light" in different religious traditions cosponsored with the Comparative Studies Unit (contact Andrew Taylor, ataylor9@css.edu); - One possibility for a future AAR meeting might be to have a panel discussion responding to Harold Weaver's recent text published by Pendle Hill (Contact: Tracey Hucks, thucks@hds.harvard.edu); - Quakers and Immigration (globally and in the U.S.), maybe partnering with another unit like Human Rights (contact Andrew Taylor, ataylor9@css.edu); - I would be interested to hear about any research being done on Friends in the latter half of the 20th century, Quaker responses to the conflict in Israel/Palestine, and/or the evolution of Quaker identities as abolitionists in the 20th and 21st centuries (contact: Brian Blackmore, BBlackmore@afsc.org); - A panel related to Creation Care and Climate Justice, possibly in relation to Howard Thurman or Quaker Faith and Practice.
+Possible cosponsorship with the ecology unit (contact: Felicity Kelcourse, fkelcourse@cts.edu).